mrled/caryatid/readme.markdown

 Vagrant is [supposed to support scp](https://github.com/mitchellh/vagrant/pull/1041), but [apparently doesn't bundle a properly-built `curl` yet](https://github.com/mitchellh/vagrant-installers/issues/30).
 This means you may need to build your own `curl` that supports scp, and possibly even replace your system-supplied curl with that one, in order to use catalogs hosted on scp with Vagrant.
 (Note that Caryatid will not rely on curl, so even if your curl is old, we will still be able to push to scp backends; the only concern is whether your system's Vagrant can pull from them by default or not.)

-### S3 backend

-- Vagrant boxes hosted on S3 will work just fine as an HTTP catalog if the boxes can safely be made public
-- Otherwise, a Vagrant plugin like [vagrant-s3auth](https://github.com/WhoopInc/vagrant-s3auth) can be used for the catalog

-URIs should be in the following format:

-    s3://bucket/resource

 ### Webserver backend

-Some sort of webserver mode would be nice, and is in line with the no server-side logic goal.
-Probably require an scp url for doing uploads in addition to an http url for vagrant to fetch the boxes?
-It does look like Vagrant supports HTTP basic authentication, so downloads for HTTP/HTTPS catalogs could be protected.

 WebDAV is a possibility, but I'm not sure whether it would be truly valuable or not - I don't see a lot of WebDAV servers out in the wild.
-On the other hand, it would be conceptually simpler than a webserver mode that requires an scp upload mechanism to supplement it, and it would support HTTP basic auth as well.

 ### Command line manager tool